Todd2112/My-Portfolio/Train_AI/README.md

 I’m not Google, OpenAI, or Facebook.
 This system **doesn’t collect your data, require subscriptions, or tie you to a cloud service**.
 You get **a working, locally running AI platform tailored to your needs**, with no unnecessary extras.
 Once we’ve built and deployed it together, it’s **yours to use independently** — no ongoing support obligations, no hidden commitments, no AI marketing hype.

+This isn’t a system that **replaces all your workers** or **promises wealth overnight**.
+It’s about **stripping away the AI hype** sold to you on the news and social media to get investors to pour money into platforms.
+You’re getting **AI your way**, built specifically for your business, your processes, and your expertise.

 ---

 ## Key Benefits